janelia-flyem/dvid/README.md

 * low-latency sparse volumes corresponding to each unique label in a volume
 * label graphs
 * regions of interest represented via a coarse subdivision of space using block indices
-* 2d and 3d image and label data using Google BrainMaps API or other cloud-based services
+* 2d and 3d image and label data using Google BrainMaps API and other cloud-based services

 Each of the above is handled by built-in data types via a [Level 2 REST HTTP API](http://martinfowler.com/articles/richardsonMaturityModel.html) implemented by Go language packages within the *datatype* directory.
+When dealing with novel data, we typically use the generic *keyvalue* datatype and store JSON-encoded or binary data until we understand the desired access patterns and API.
+When we outgrow the *keyvalue* type's GET, POST, and DELETE operations, we create a custom datatype package with a specialized HTTP API.

 DVID is primarily written in Go and supports different storage backends, a REST HTTP API, and command-line access (likely minimized in near future).
 Some components are written in